-Vivaldi is a popular web browser, but recently many users reported issues with it.
+Vivaldi is one of the best web browsers on all devices.
+However, recently many users reported issues with it.
 According to them, it seems Vivaldi is not loading pages at all.

-This can be a big problem since you won’t be able to browse the web at all with this software, so it’s important to fix this issue as soon as possible.
+This can be a big problem since you won’t be able to browse the web with this software, so it’s important to fix this issue as soon as possible.